guilhermemd/colab/README.md

 To run the application on your machine, follow the steps below:

-1 - Clone this repository on your machine: `https://github.com/guilhermemd/colab`
+1 - Clone this repository on your machine: `git clone https://github.com/guilhermemd/colab`

 2 - Install Node dependencies: `npm i`